rcbrowder/yap-machine/README.md

 # AI Journal

-A personal journaling application with AI-powered chat functionality.
-This application runs completely locally using Ollama for AI capabilities and ChromaDB for vector storage.
+AI Journal is a private, local-first journaling application that combines traditional markdown journaling with AI-powered conversation capabilities.
+It allows you to write your thoughts in a simple interface and then interact with your journal through natural language to gain insights, retrieve specific memories, or analyze patterns in your writing.

+The application runs completely on your local machine using Docker containers, with no data ever leaving your device.

 ## Features

-- Markdown-based journal entries
+- Markdown-based journaling for simple and flexible writing
-- AI-powered chat interface for interacting with your journal entries
-- Local-first architecture for privacy
+- Encrypted storage for complete privacy
-- Semantic search across journal entries
+- Vector-based semantic search for intelligent retrieval
+- AI conversation powered by a locally-run Ollama model
+- Containerized architecture ensuring all your personal reflections remain private and secure

 ## Tech Stack